monkpearman/unicly/README.md

 complication.
 Porting or translations should be trivial.
 Patches/Pulls welcome.

 Please do let us know if you can confirm whether Unicly is known to build on your platform and implementation.
-Patches Welcom :)
+Again, Patches Welcome :)

-# INSTALLATION:
+# Unicly installation

 ```
 SHELL> cd /parent/dir/where/you/put/cl-repos/